lidofinance/lido-frontend-template/HOW_TO.md

 - @lidofinance/next-pages
 - etc.

-In the first steps to avoid some problems you should update all warehouse deps to the latest versions:
+In the first to avoid some compatibility issues you should update all `warehouse` dependencies to the latest versions:

-In the second steps you should install a deps:
+In the second you should install a dependencies:

 `yarn add @lidofinance/lido-ui`